 Everyone within the organization is accountable to think and act safely: management, supervisors, lead hands, and workers.

 Each one is subject to the proper training, education, and compliance—OHS professionals play a key role in this process.”

 Occupational health and safety is a broad field that offers a number of career paths.
 Examples include:

-✅ Health and safety manager—This leadership position involves developing the health and safety plan for an organization, supervising health and safety officers, overseeing training, and continually recommending improvements.
+Health and safety manager—This leadership position involves developing the health and safety plan for an organization, supervising health and safety committees and officers, overseeing training, and continually recommending improvements.

 OHS professionals are employed across all industries.
 They can work in: